About Us

 Meg Nakahara

-Associate Director of Trainings
+Associate Director of Capacity Building

 Meg Nakahara

-Associate Director of Trainings
+Associate Director of Capacity Building

 Meg helps scientists change the world, one conversation at a time.
 Through workshops and coaching, she teaches scientists how to uncover the “so what?” of their research and how to connect with the audiences that need to hear about their work.
 She works with a wide range of people—across biophysical and social sciences, in academic and agency settings, from coastal to mountain geographies.
 She often coaches researchers on engaging with policy, helping them bring our evolving understanding of the natural world to those making decisions about how we live in it.